PoliticalGraveyard.com

 Politicians buried here:

-Relatives: Nephew of George Franklin Fort; son of Andrew H. Fort and Hannah Ann (Brown) Fort; married, April 20, 1876, to Charlotte E. Stainsby; father of Franklin William Fort.
-See Fort family of New Jersey.
+Relatives: Son of Andrew H. Fort and Hannah Ann (Brown) Fort; married, April 20, 1876, to Charlotte E. Stainsby; father of Franklin William Fort; nephew of George Franklin Fort.

 See also National Governors Association biography